 What is Facet?

-Facet aims to be a full-service financial planning firm, offering personalized asset management as well as a breadth of targeted services that encompass estate, education, retirement, insurance, legacy, and tax planning.
+Facet aims to be a full-service financial planning firm, offering personalized asset management as well as a breadth of targeted services that encompass estate, education, retirement, insurance, and tax planning.
 Facet can also help with other important aspects of your financial life, including creating a plan for retirement income.
 Its financial professionals can even walk you through choosing your benefits at work.

 How does Facet work?

 With Facet, members are matched with a CFP, who is backed by a larger team of specialists.
-The idea is that you work with one person who understands your situation and your goals, similar to what you’d experience with a more traditional financial planner.
+The idea is that you work with one person who understands your situation and your goals, similar to what you'd experience with a more traditional financial planner.
 Facet asks you to link all your financial accounts so your CFP can get a complete picture of your finances and provide up-to-date financial and investment advice.
-Facet uses video conferencing to meet with members all over the United States, rather than focusing on in-person interactions.
+Facet uses phone calls and video conferencing to meet with members all over the United States, rather than focusing on in-person interactions.

 Instead of charging a fee based on assets under management (AUM), Facet charges a flat annual fee.
 The fee is fixed and based on your actual needs.
-Fees range from $2,400 to $8,000 per year, depending on your situation and the services you receive from Facet.
+Fees range from $2,600 to $8,700 per year, depending on your situation and the services you receive from Facet.

 Once you have a membership with Facet, you can get help and guidance from your dedicated CFP on items that are covered by your fee.
 This can include learning how to invest money, managing your portfolio, creating plans to help you pay for your child's college, or planning your retirement income.
 Regular meetings with your CFP can help you stay on track or tweak your plan as needed.